robinpowered/glamorous-native/README.md

 const MyDynamicallyStyledText = glamorous.text(staticStyles, dynamicStyles)
 ```

-> The exception to this prop forwarding is the pre-created `GlamorousCOmponent`s (see below).
+> The exception to this prop forwarding is the pre-created `GlamorousComponent`s (see below).

 #### built-in GlamorousComponents